When you’ve explored Cadiz, you might want to venture to the surroundings too. And you really should.

 Huelva

-Don’t miss out on the unique Muelle del Tinto, formerly used to transport material from Rio Tinto.
-Go for a stroll at the charming Barrio Reina Victoria where the old English houses were built in the early 1900s.
+Among the top things to do, don’t miss out on the unique Muelle del Tinto, formerly used to transport material from the Rio Tinto.
+Go for a stroll in the charming Barrio Reina Victoria, where the old English houses were built in the early 1900s.

-You reach Huelva easily by car in only a couple of hours past Seville’s ring road.
-There isn’t any useful public transport since there isn’t any coastal road between the two cities.
+You can reach Huelva easily by car in only a couple of hours past Seville’s ring road.
+Unfortunately, there isn’t any useful public transport since there isn’t any coastal road between the two cities.

 Reflections on Cadiz day trips